 Bill recalled that one Filipino boy ran alongside their group and hid in the jungle when the guards got close.
 The boy gave water to the POWs as they walked.
 Bill believed the boy was a "guardian angel" sent by God.
 He believed this because the boy was never caught by the Japanese.
 The rest of his life, Bill wondered what happened to the boy who had risked his life to show kindness to him and other POWs.

-While on the detail, Bill sprained his ankle and was sent to the hospital ward at Bilibid on January 5, 1944.
-There was no date of discharged recorded.
-After returning to the detail, he came down with dengue fever and was sent to Bilibid Prison and admitted to the hospital ward on February 8th and discharged on February 13th.
-On March 2nd, he was admitted again.
-This time he was suffering from Benign Tertian Malaria.
-He was discharged but readmitted on April 18th suffering from malaria and benign Tatiana.
-He was discharged on April 22nd and sent back to the airfield to work.
+While on the detail, Bill sprained his ankle and was sent to the hospital ward at Bilibid on January 5, 1944, and discharged on January 18th.
+After returning to the detail, he came down with dengue fever and returned to Bilibid Prison and admitted to the hospital ward on February 8 and discharged on February 13.
+On March 2, he was admitted again.
+He was discharged but readmitted on April 18 suffering from malaria and benign Tatiana.
+He was discharged on April 22 and sent back to the airfield to work.

 Bill was afraid to go to sleep out of fear of being attacked by other prisoners.
 He recalled that there were prisoners so desperate that they drank their own urine.
 Although he was desperate for water, Bill could never get himself to drink urine.

 The convoy his ship was in was composed of six ships.
 Two of the ships were sunk by American submarines.
 The Americans had no idea that the ships were carrying POWs.
 The ship arrived at Takao, Formosa.
 It is not known when the ship arrived, but it remained at Takao until July 27.
 The next day, the ship sailed from Formosa for Moji, Japan and arrived there on August 3.